SharePoint Framework (SPFx) enterprise guidance

 The SharePoint Framework reached the General Available (GA) milestone, with version 1.0.0, in February 2017.

 SharePoint developers, new and seasoned, all have something to gain from the SharePoint Framework.
-While the current release is focused on the user interface extensibility story it allows the developer to, in a safe and structured way, extend the user interface capabilities of SharePoint using, initially, client side Web Parts.
-These Web Parts are executed client side and can work with data in SharePoint, in Office 365 via the Microsoft Graph or even using your own custom Web APIs using standard OAuth and REST methods.
+While the current release is focused on the user interface extensibility story, it allows the developer to, in a safe and structured way, extend the user interface capabilities of SharePoint by using, initially, client-side web parts.
+These web parts are executed client-side and can work with data in SharePoint, in Office 365 via the Microsoft Graph, or even by using your own custom Web APIs that use standard OAuth and REST methods.

-For developers that have never built SharePoint solutions previously, but are familiar with modern web technologies, the threshold is not that high, and many developers have already moved to the client side of development, or a combination of it.
-Client side development can provide a better, more dynamic and more responsive experience for users and even an easier experience for developers.
-Thanks to the freedom of code editor, the use of well-known and popular open source frameworks and technologies, many developers that might not even at all has worked within the Microsoft eco system can easily get up to speed on building SharePoint extensions.
+For developers that have never built SharePoint solutions previously, but are familiar with modern web technologies, the threshold is not that high, and many developers have already moved to the client-side of development, or a combination of it.
+Client-side development can provide a better, more dynamic and more responsive experience for users and even an easier experience for developers.
+Thanks to the freedom of the code editor, the use of well-known and popular open source frameworks and technologies, many developers that might not have worked within the Microsoft ecosystem can easily get up to speed on building SharePoint extensions.

-The SharePoint Framework is a new model, additive to already existing methods, but focused on leveraging more value to user interface customizations such as client side Web Parts.
-This framework is designed to work in conjunction with already existing working models and but also to make it easier to create new user interface customizations in a more supported and sustainable way.
+The SharePoint Framework is a new model, an addition to already existing methods, but focused on leveraging more value to user interface customizations such as client-side web parts.
+This framework is designed to work in conjunction with already existing working models and makes it easier to create new user interface customizations in a more supported and sustainable way.

-The SharePoint Framework solutions does not, at the time of writing, have a store where you can download and install solutions, due to the security aspect mentioned above.
-On the other hand in many scenarios using the users context is a wanted scenario - where SharePoint Framework could be used instead.
+The SharePoint Framework solutions do not, at the time of writing, have a store where you can download and install solutions, due to the security aspect mentioned earlier.
+On the other hand, in many scenarios, using the user's context is a wanted scenario where SharePoint Framework could be used instead.

 Control of scripting capabilities in SharePoint Online

-SharePoint Online allows the admins to control the ability to add custom scripts to sites and pages, to increase the security and integrity of the tenant.
-This is done using the "Custom Script" feature in the SharePoint Online admin site, or individually per site using PowerShell.
+SharePoint Online allows the admins to control the ability to add custom scripts to sites and pages to increase the security and integrity of the tenant.
+This is done by using the "Custom Script" feature in the SharePoint Online admin site, or individually per site by using PowerShell.
 Custom scripts can be disabled on all sites or just on personal sites.
-By default, new tenants have scripting disabled on Personal Sites, all self-service created sites, as well as the root site collection of the tenant.
-When custom scripts are disabled, editors of sites are not allowed to add web parts such as the Script Editor Web Part.
-However SharePoint Framework solutions are allowed, since they are considered safe after being approved by an administrator in the App Catalog.
+By default, new tenants have scripting disabled on personal sites, all self-service created sites, as well as the root site collection of the tenant.
+When custom scripts are disabled, editors of sites are not allowed to add web parts such as the Script Editor web part.
+However, SharePoint Framework solutions are allowed because they are considered safe after being approved by an administrator in the app catalog.

-Because of the need for very specific and targeted tools provided via Visual Studio, SharePoint Development was typically solely done via Visual Studio on a Windows machine with an instance of SharePoint installed and running, which severely limited the hardware and user preferences, and increased development costs.
-The SharePoint Framework, on the other hand, uses various common open source web tools available for a number of different platforms, like MacOS and Linux, to allow for more flexibility in development.
+Because of the need for very specific and targeted tools provided via Visual Studio, SharePoint development was typically solely done via Visual Studio on a Windows machine with an instance of SharePoint installed and running, which severely limited the hardware and user preferences, and increased development costs.
+The SharePoint Framework, on the other hand, uses various common open source web tools available for many different platforms, like MacOS and Linux, to allow for more flexibility in development.

-SharePoint Framework solutions are created using a tool called Yeoman along with a specific SharePoint Framework generator, which is based on Node.js.
-Yeoman is a project scaffolding tool and will create your project and generate the required artifacts, install the needed Node.js packages and configures the build system.
-Once the project is generated it can be edited in any editor on any operating system; Visual Studio, Visual Studio Code, Sublime or Atom for instance.
+SharePoint Framework solutions are created by using a tool called Yeoman along with a specific SharePoint Framework generator, which is based on Node.js.
+Yeoman is a project scaffolding tool that will create your project and generate the required artifacts, install the needed Node.js packages, and configure the build system.
+After the project is generated, it can be edited in any editor on any operating system: Visual Studio, Visual Studio Code, Sublime, or Atom for example.
 This allows for a wider usage preference and style, in and between teams.
-The Yeoman generator can be run multiple times on the same project in order to add additional artifacts, such as client side web parts.
+The Yeoman generator can be run multiple times on the same project to add additional artifacts, such as client-side web parts.

 Developing and building solutions